About Clea Simon

 A graduate of Harvard University and former journalist, she has contributed to publications ranging from Salon.com and Harvard Magazine to Yankee and The New York Times.

-Clea is the author of the psychological suspense novels World Enough and Hold Me Down (both named “Must Reads” by the Massachusetts Center for the Book), five mystery series, and three nonfiction books.
+Clea is the author of the psychological suspense novels World Enough and Hold Me Down (both named “Must Reads” by the Massachusetts Center for the Book), six mystery series, and three nonfiction books.
 She also writes frequently for the Boston Globe and other outlets.

-Clea’s latest mystery series is the Witch Cats of Cambridge.
+Her newest cozy series is the Witch Cats of Cambridge.
 These cozy paranormal mysteries kicked off with A Spell of Murder and continue with An Incantation of Cats, A Cat on the Case, and To Conjure a Killer (Polis Books).

 Her darker, dystopian Blackie and Care mystery series starts with The Ninth Life and continues with As Dark As My Fur and Cross My Path (Severn House).